jss367/jss367.github.io/_posts/2021-05-02-eval-on-unbalanced-datasets.md

 from tensorflow.keras.models import Sequential
 ```

-Because we'll be working with images, I'm going to make sure my GPU doesn't run out of memory.
+Because we'll be working with lots of images, I'm going to make sure my GPU doesn't run out of memory.

 ```python